Explore the Scenic Cherry Creek Hike/Bike Path: A Perfect Outdoor Escape in Denver, Colorado

 The Cherry Creek Hike/Bike Path is a premier outdoor trail stretching approximately 40 to 47 miles from downtown Denver all the way to Franktown, linking urban settings with suburban and rural landscapes.
 Starting at Denver's historic Confluence Park, the trail meanders southeast alongside Cherry Creek, offering a scenic route that passes through city parks, neighborhoods, and the renowned Cherry Creek Shopping District, known for its upscale retail and dining options.
 The trail is primarily paved with an 8 to 10-foot-wide concrete path, suitable for hiking, biking, rollerblading, and jogging, with some sections on softer gravel surfaces near the southern rural end.
 Along the route, amenities such as rest areas, air stations, restrooms, and picnic spots are conveniently placed, enhancing the comfort and experience of visitors.
 Nature lovers can enjoy the proximity to Cherry Creek State Park, which features a large reservoir, diverse wildlife including birds and mammals, and additional hiking opportunities.
 The trail connects significant local attractions like Four Mile Historic Park, where visitors can explore Denver’s pioneer history.
 Well-maintained and accessible, this trail is ideal for groups of friends looking to engage in active adventures while taking in a blend of natural beauty and vibrant city culture.

-Here's what people think of Cherry Creek Hike/Bike Path
+What people think of Cherry Creek Hike/Bike Path, based on reviews

 As of recent, Cherry Creek Hike/Bike Path holds a 4.6-star rating based on 67 reviews.